clixx-io/clixx.io/examples_iotframework/serial-hbridge/README.md

 applying a Logic 1/High to the forward pin and a logic 0/Low to the reverse pin.

-    pin_fwd.setval(1);

-When run, this code will cause the motor to run forward.

 With the clixx.io framework, it's very easy to add external control to this example by adding the Serial object.
 This will enable us to process a line of text at a time and allow external serial control of the